RishithaPatel1816/COA/README.md

 - This machinde code is now combines with linker and makes the code/program executable😍
 -  This executable is now loaded into memory by using a loader anit is implemented by using fetch decode execute.
 - 32 bit (8 bytes) in the program memory is an instruction

+### THE INSTRUCTION SET
+- Different instructions sets means program written for one processor can't be executed in other
+- Instruction set will work over 2 things
+  - Set of operation (i.e opcode)
+  - Set of registers